umbraco/UmbracoDocs/12/umbraco-cms/extending/backoffice-tours.md

     In the image above, two tours are avaibable on the _Welcome_ node:

     1. "Setup the Welcome page" is available because the tour is limited to the `homePage` content type and
-    2. "Setup the SEO" is available because the content type uses the `SEO` composition, which is associated with a specific tour.
+    2. "Setup the Search Engine Optimization (SEO)" is available because the content type uses the `SEO` composition, which is associated with a specific tour.

     When the `contentType` property is set, the tour will **not** show as part of any groups.
 *   **requiredSections**